hackerbuddy/BitcoinTracker-App/README.md

 Also, here are some helpful links to get you started if you wanna scrape and send emails with python:

 Sending emails with python: [http://naelshiab.com/tutorial-send-email-python/](http://naelshiab.com/tutorial-send-email-python/)

+If you are an employer and you need to see my code, please contact me and I will post it. :) Thanks